-Sun City hosts the penultimate event of the European Tour this season, with Tommy Fleetwood desperate to extend his lead at the top of the Race to Dubai, Phil Casey writes.
+Sun City hosts the penultimate event of the European Tour this season, with Rory McIlroy and Sergio Garcia the star attractions at the Nedbank Golf Challenge, Phil Casey writes.

 McIlroy’s only previous appearance in the event saw him withdraw after two rounds due to a stomach virus in 2009 and the former world number one comes into the event on the back of a tie for 54th in a 77-man field in the WGC event in Shanghai.

 However, McIlroy has still been made a 7/1 favourite ahead of Garcia, who was second and fifth on his two appearances at Sun City in the tournament’s current format, won it twice as a 12-man invitational and who won on his last start at Valderrama.

 Garcia, therefore, makes a tempting choice, as does China’s Haotong Li, who finished fourth with a closing 64 last year and will be keen to put Sunday’s agonising play-off loss in Turkey behind him as quickly as possible.